Southwest credit cards are among the

 1. No Black Out Dates On Award Flights

 When you want to redeem your Southwest Rapid Rewards points, if there is an available seat on the flight, you can use your points to book the reservation.
 And now that Southwest is flying to international destinations, such as Mexico, Costa Rica, and the Caribbean, their points can be spent booking even more of your vacation plans.
-With the introduction of more fuel-efficient 737 MAX planes, Southwest will soon start flying to Hawaii as well.
+With the introduction of more fuel-efficient 737 MAX planes, Southwest now flies to Hawaii as well.

 2. No Fees for Changes and Cancellations